wena04/INFO-201-Final-Project/Shiny/Conclusion Text.md

 #### Exploring the interrelationship between climate change and economic development

-Our project delves into the complex relationships between climate change, economic development and global prosperity, uncovering fascinating insights in interactive data visualizations.
-By analyzing the dynamics of various variables across different countries, we gain a deeper understanding of the complex interactions between environmental factors and economic indicators, covering the time span from 1990 to 2010.
+Our project delves into the complex relationships between climate change and economic development, uncovering fascinating insights with our interactive data visualizations.
+We used our cleaned datasets to create graphs such as a heat maps to show temperature change and co2 emission laid over a world map, linear graph with multiple countries and economic and climate characteristics by year, and graphs showing the correlation between each variable.
+By analyzing the dynamics of various variables across different countries, we gain a deeper understanding of the complex interactions between global environmental factors and economic indicators, covering the time span from 1990 to 2010.

 #### Key Takeaways: